 In reserving, the initial response was to use life techniques to value settled PPOs for the purpose of setting the reserves.
 Alongside this, models for capital analyses have developed in more recent years as consideration of the impact of these long-term liabilities on capital requirements has increased.
-Pricing of direct business has been impacted to a lesser extent.
+Developments in pricing of direct business for PPOs has been slower, as large-loss loadings are often very uncertain, as they are from an unknown third party and actual experience is volatile.